moises-ai/extensions-boilerplate/README.md

 }
 ```

-3. Check the example extension at `src/app/example-extension/` for more implementation details.
+3. Check the examples extension at `src/app/clone-track/` and `src/app/ui-kitchen-sink` for more implementation details.

 ## Moises Design System